OpenDataScotland/opendata.scot_docs/docs/how-tos/How-to-Add-a-category-image.md

+---
+title: "How to: add a new category image"
+---

-To add a new category image
+# How to: add a new category image

 1. Go to [The Noun Project](https://thenounproject.com)
 2. Search for the term for which you want to add a category (e.g. Tourism).